 It may not seem like an urgent matter to replace batteries of smoke alarms and carbon monoxide detectors, especially when you are busy with your home move.
 But it’s best you put this on your to-do list and tackle this before moving in to avoid forgetting to do so.

 When there’s no furniture to move or cover, the painting will be much easier and faster.
 If you are going to hire a professional to paint your new home, you can save money since the job will only be focused on the painting job rather than moving your furniture to keep it from any spills.
+This is also important if you consider doing a bathroom renovation.

 If you have purchased an older house, there is a chance that this probably has popcorn ceiling and walls as this was the thing before to hide imperfections of the ceiling and walls, but you have to remember that this may contain asbestos and other irritants.
 It is better you have this removed, and the best time to remove this is when you and your family have not moved in yet, as it is a very messy task.

 Whether you are replacing the flooring of your new home because you don’t like it or because there are a lot of visible damages to it, the perfect time to do so is before you move in.
 You don’t want to be moving your furniture twice, do you?
 It is an added hassle.
-Also, if you can save time, and money (if hiring a flooring company) because they won’t have to deal with moving your furniture away from their work area.
+Also, it can save time, and money (if hiring a flooring company) because they won’t have to deal with moving your furniture away from their work area.

 There should be no place for termites, bugs, mice and other pests in your new home.
 Make sure to take steps to prevent pest from settling in your new home.
 These pests can be very destructive, aside from the fact that they are unpleasant or frightening.
 So before moving in, make sure to deep clean your new home, seal possible entry points and reinforce barriers.
 If your neighbours have barriers and you don’t, insects will find your new home very suitable for them and will relocate the whole colonies.
 If you noticed that there could already be pests in your new home, the best way to go is to fumigate before moving in.